alexa-games/skill-flow-builder/packages/sfb-cli/README.md

 #### `clean <story>`

-- Clean out the .deploy, code .dist folder, and any extra node_modules folders for the given story.
+- Clean out the `.deploy/`, `code/dist/` folder, and any extra `node_modules/` folders for the given story.
 Run clean when initially creating a new stage/locale to force the creation of a new skill id.
 - `<story>` Path to the story to clean

 #### `upload <story>`